burneyburney/somethingNewEveryDay/README.md

 Wed Nov 16 8:10pm

     Swapping variable values by destructuring in ES6.
 Will add hard example later. ex. [a, b] = [b, a];

+Thur Nov 17

+    You can pass a base value into the .toString() method.
+Its base 10 by default.